 Outdoor adventures aren’t just for Olympians and other fit athletes.
 If you want to connect with nature during an active pursuit, look to pastimes that nearly anyone on your family can participate in.
 Don’t be timid if you haven’t tried these activities before.
 Easy hikes and kayak trips, hot air balloon adventures, shooting river rapids and even hang gliding are things nearly all of us can do with a bit of encouragement and guidance from the right tour outfitter.
 Here are our picks for five weekend excursions that your whole family will be glad you tried.

 1. Kayak on a glacial lake

 Photo © State of Alaska/Brian Adams

-If you visit Skagway, Alaska, from May through September either on a cruise or on your own, combine a scenic ride on the White Pass & Yukon Route Railroad with kayaking on a glacier lake.
-The train will whisk you to pristine Lake Bernard at the edge of historic Fraser in British Columbia, Canada.
+If you visit Skagway, Alaska, from May through September either on a cruise or on your own, you can combine a scenic ride on the White Pass & Yukon Route Railway with kayaking on a glacier lake.
+Take in the breathtaking views as you’re whisked away to pristine Lake Bernard at the edge of historic Fraser in British Columbia, Canada.

-Guides give expert instruction before participants slide into stable, 2-person kayaks, zip up the protective covering designed to keep them warm and dry and paddle onto the glacier-carved lake.
-It’s smooth gliding across the same cold, clear water that Klondikers paddled more than a century ago.
+Guides give expert instruction before participants slide into stable, two-person kayaks, zip up the protective covering designed to keep them warm and dry and paddle onto the glacier-carved lake. from there it’s smooth sailing across the same cold, clear water that Klondikers paddled across more than a century ago.